Pupil Premium Spending

 https://educationendowmentfoundation.org.uk/projects-and-evaluation/projects/magic-breakfast

-Support and revision materials to ensure that ‘disadvantaged’ students have full access to all aspects the curriculum, providing scaffolding where required Based on the evidence over the past four years, we have found that often, ‘disadvantaged’ students do not have access to the necessary materials and equipment to support their learning.
+We have found that often, ‘disadvantaged’ students do not have access to the necessary materials and equipment to support their learning.

-We continue to purchase revision materials for students and have provided a bank of resources for Breakfast Club.
+We continue to purchase revision materials for students and have provided a bank of resources for Breakfast Club

 1,3,6